-(NURS 750 Course)
+(NURS 770 Course)

-Student's Name: Points Comments Family Life Stage: Identify the appropriate family life stage for the patient (5 points) and apply the concepts of the stage to the patient (5 points).
-Students must use family theories not individual theories.
+Student's Name: Points Comments Family Life Stage: Identify the appropriate fami tudents m nust use family theories not individual theories.
 Life stage and application clearly stated 10 Life stage and/or application marginally 5 presented Life Stage and/or application poorly presented 0 Cultural Diversity: Identify 2 cultural diversity issues for the patient.
 Discuss one issue in detail.
-Cultural Diversity issue clearly stated and 10 discussed Cultural Diversity issue marginally presented 5 Cultural Diversity issue poorly presented 0 Evaluation of Care: Your interpretation of the v isit in cons nsidering the standard of care that was given to the patient.
+Cultural Diversity issue clearly stated and 10 discussed Cultural Diversity issue marginally presented 5 Cultural Diversity issue poorly presented 0 Evaluation of Care: Your interpretation of the v isit in cons isidering the standard of care that was given to the patient.
 This includes comparing the standa ard of care e with sources you used.
-Therefore, a citation is expected with your documentation of the evaluation ation.
+Therefore, a citation is expected with your documentation of the evaluation of the evaluati ation.
 Evaluation is complete with references 5 points Evaluation is vague not supported by references 2 points Evaluation is unsatisfactory without references 0 points Eight-Page Limit Exceeded for Nursing Theory, Life Stage, e, Cultural Diversity and Evaluation of Care = Deduct 5 points.
-Points Deducted l (Content exceeding the eight pages will not be graded, but feedback can be given.)
-APA Format, Style, Grammar and Spelling: Appr opriate cit itation of references and citations within the SOAP content.
-Format, Style, Grammar and Spelling are 5 points consistent throughout the SOAP note Minor errors present 2 points Significant errors present 0 points
+Points Deducted (Content exceeding the eight pages will not be grad ed, but feed edback can be given.)
+APA Format, Style, Grammar and Spelling: Appr opriate cit itation of references and citations within the SOAP content. .
+Format, Style, Grammar and Spelling are 5 points consistent throughout the SOAP note ļ Minor errors present 2 points Significant errors present 0 points